Planning visit Claude Monet's gardens in Giverny? If so, you may be wondering: "What's the best way to get there from Paris?"

 These tours combine a half-day visit to Monet's estate and gardens in Giverny with a half-day at the Palace of Versailles, where you'll see the Hall of Mirrors and the Royal Apartments.
 Depending on which tour you choose, you'll also get to spend time in Versailles' gardens and perhaps see a Musical Fountains or Musical Gardens show.

-- Giverny & Versailles Palace Guided Day Trip - Medium-sized guided group tour (up to 20 participants) - You'll visit Monet's house and gardens in Giverny, and Versailles Palace and gardens which special Musical Fountains/Gardens show included if you choose a date when it's available.
+- Giverny & Versailles Full-Day Trip - Medium-sized guided group tour (up to 8 participants) - You'll visit Monet's house, gardens, and pond in Giverny, and Versailles Palace and gardens which special Musical Fountains/Gardens show included if you choose a date when it's available.
 Your guide will give you an interesting overview of both places during the drive, but you'll explore on your own.
 You'll have time to get lunch on your own.
 For a similar experience but with guided tours at both attractions included, take a look at the Giverny & Versailles Palace Guided Day Trip.

-- Giverny & Versailles Day Tour with Lunch - Medium-sized guided tour group (up to 14 participants) - You'll visit Monet's house and gardens in Giverny, and Versailles Palace and gardens which special Musical Fountains/Gardens show when available on your chosen date.
+- Giverny & Versailles Day Tour with Lunch - Guided tour group (up to 14 participants) - You'll visit Monet's house and gardens in Giverny, and Versailles Palace and gardens which special Musical Fountains/Gardens show when available on your chosen date.
 Includes a 3-course lunch with wine in a scenic mill house restaurant near Giverny.
 For a similar experience with

-- Giverny & Versailles Private Full-Day Trip - Private VIP tour of Giverny and Versailles (including the gardens and a show when available) for your family or friends group of up to 8 people, with pickup/dropoff at your Paris hotel or apartment.
+- Giverny & Versailles Private Full-Day Trip - Private VIP tour of Giverny and Versailles (including the gardens, Grand and Petit Trianons, and Queen's Hamlet) for your family or friends group of up to 7 people, with pickup/dropoff at your Paris hotel or apartment.